 Chasselas is the typical white wine in Switzerland.
-If you've been skiing in the Valais you've probably tried it already, under its Valais name of "Fendant".
-If you've been for drinks on a terrace on lake Geneva, or even an apéritif in Zurich, chances are you were offered Chasselas.
+If you've been for drinks on a terrace on lake Geneva, in Zurich or in a ski resort, chances are you were offered Chasselas.

 Marie-Thérèse Chappaz is not only the most famous woman winegrower in Switzerland she is also a very endearing, simple and genuine woman.
 Now a star in her own country and the must have swiss winemaker in France but practically unknown elsewhere.

 Marie-Thérèse grows 14 hectares of vineyard at an altitude of between 400 and 800 metres, which are divided and spread over several villages - Fully and also Martigny, Charrat, Leytron, Saillon and Chamoson.